hotosm/s3-logs-analyzer/Readme.md

 - `AWS_REGION`: The AWS region where your Athena database and S3 buckets are located.
   **Example:** `us-west-2`

-- `S3_ATHENA_OUTPUT`: The S3 location to store Athena query results.
-Athena stores its metadata in this location **Example:** `s3://your-athena-query-results-bucket/path/`

 - `ATHENA_DATABASE`: The name of the Athena database to run queries against.
   **Example:** `your_athena_database`

 - `S3_LOGS_LOCATION`: S3 logs location to analyze.
   **Example:** `'s3://bucket-name/prefix-name/account-id/region/source-bucket-name/`

-- `QUERY_FILE_PATH`: The local file path to the SQL query file you want to execute with Athena.
-Find a sample query created here in this (repo)[./query.sql] .
-You can use the same if your log pattern is default log pattern from s3 server logs.
-  **Example:** `/path/to/your/query.sql`

-- `PARQUET_UPLOAD_LOCATION`: The S3 location where the resulting Parquet file should be uploaded.
+- `RESULT_PATH`: The S3 location where the resulting Parquet file should be uploaded.
 It will contain result of analysis that you can download and query later on.
   **Example:** `s3://your-result-bucket/path/to/`

 ### Optional